warmcat/gitohashi/README.md

 asset|function
 ---|---
-inconsolata.ttf|Web font for nice monospaced content jg2.js|The clientside part that turns the JSON into HTML jg2.css|Helper CSS for formatting jg2.js output logo.css|CSS SVG Image included by the example template HTML gitohashi-custom.css|CSS overrides related to the custom HTML template (normally served from wherever the HTML template is served from) highlight.pack.js|Highlight.js script to perform clientside file markup github.css|Highlight.js CSS (NB they provide many alternatives...) showdown.min.js|Showdown script to perform clientside markdown to HTML showdown.min.js.map|Additional information about minified showdown
+inconsolata.ttf|Web font for nice monospaced content jg2.css|CSS for the server-rendered page markup logo.css|CSS SVG Image included by the example template HTML gitohashi-custom.css|CSS overrides related to the custom HTML template (normally served from wherever the HTML template is served from) github.css|CSS for syntax highlighting output (for when a highlighting solution is added)

-Gitohashi also installs an example html template from its `./templates` dir, `gitohashi-example.html` into `/usr/local/share/gitohashi/templates`.
+Gitohashi also installs an example html template from its `./templates` dir, `gitohashi-example.html` into `/usr/local/share/gitohashi/templates.
 This is not designed to be directly served, instead the gitohashi vhost is pointed to a customized copy of it adapted with a suitable logo, content and css / fonts.

-Assuming you want "sandwiched" JSON-in-HTML mode, two places need to know the
-path:
+Two places in the template tell gitohashi where to inject dynamic content:

+ - `<!-- libjsongit2:meta-description -->` in the head is replaced by a
+   `<meta name="Description" ...>` tag describing the view

+ - `<!-- libjsongit2:content -->` (normally placed inside `<div id='result'>`)
+   is replaced by the server-rendered page content

- - you need to inform the library the filepath to the HTML template file in the vhost config struct
+ - you must inform the library the filepath to the HTML template file in the vhost config struct

  - you must serve that dir somehow over HTTP so the client browser can get at the rest of the assets mentioned in the HTML.
-(The HTML is provided directly by gitohashi in sandwich mode, but the other assets are collected by the client browser over HTTP).
+(The HTML is provided directly by gitohashi, but the other assets are collected by the client browser over HTTP).
 The provided HTTP template assumes it's served from the same server at the virtual path `/git/_gitohashi`, but you can change that as needed.

 Caching policy in your HTTP server for the assets can be relaxed, since they will normally only change when gitohashi it updated.